apache/hudi/rfc/rfc-51/rfc-51.md

 - Only instants that are active can be queried in a CDC scenario.
 - `CDCReader` manages all the things on CDC, and all the spark entrances(DataFrame, SQL, Streaming) call the funcations in `CDCReader`.

+#### COW table

+Just follow the above steps without further consideration.

+#### MOR table

+For the inc data stored in log files, we need to merge them and the base file, to figure out how each record changed.
+But if users don't need to the exact changing, we can use a config to skip the merge process, and return directly.

 ####Syntax